 - Make it with different veggies – any quick-cooking veggies would work well in this recipe.
 Zucchini, tomatoes, onions, asparagus, snap peas, green beans, shredded cabbage, or shredded carrots are some examples.
 If you’d like to make this with heartier vegetables like carrots, broccoli, or cauliflower, put them on a separate sheet pan, as they’ll need to cook longer.

 - Make it with a different cut of steak – any thin, relatively tender cut of steak would work well.
 We want it thin so it cooks quickly and evenly.
-Skirt steak would also work well.
+Skirt steak or flank steak would also work well.

 - Make it with fish – salmon would be awesome in this recipe too!
-Just subtract 1-2 minutes from the cooking time on each side and watch closely!
+Your cooking time will depend on the thickness of your salmon.
+Flip your salmon when you see that it’s cooked about halfway through.

-- Add a starch – this recipe is perfect with a side of mashed potatoes – here’s my favorite recipe.
+- Add a starch – this sheet pan steak and veggies recipe is perfectly balanced with a side of mashed potatoes – here’s my favorite recipe.

-Set oven to broil & move rack as close as possible to top
+- Set oven to broil (500°F) & move rack as close as possible to top.
+Preheat for 10 minutes.
+Meanwhile, remove steak from the refrigerator and wash and slice your vegetables.

-Broil 5 minutes per side for medium-well, or 4 minutes per side for medium-rare.
+- Broil 5 minutes per side for medium-well, or 4 minutes per side for medium-rare.
+(Flip steak and stir veggies halfway through.)